andre-ye/muadocs/pages/med_grp/a/1_annotate.md

 For the duration of these images, do not touch the `Save Min` button.

 ## [4] Examples
-Consider the following examples of ways one could annotate an image using the min/max protocol.
+Consider the following examples of ways one could annotate an image using the standard protocol.
 Feel free to refer back to these examples as needed while you are annotating.

 <center>
   <img src="/muadocs/assets/img/examples/standard/video2038633572.gif" width="60%" />